ngxpert/avvvatars/CONTRIBUTING.md

-# Contributing to Hot-toast
+# Contributing to avvvatars

-🙏 We would ❤️ for you to contribute to Hot-toast and help make it even better than it is today!
+🙏 We would ❤️ for you to contribute to avvvatars and help make it even better than it is today!

 ## Developing